-Based on the experience of our member companies since the EEOC was created. we believe that S. 2806 provides the most equitable, and the best, means for settling matters relating to discrimination.
+Based on the experience of our member companies since the EEOC was created, we believe that S. 2806 provides the most equitable, and the best, means for settling matters relating to discrimination.
 By requiring resolution of such disputes in the federal court system, S. 2806 has identified the most appropriate forum for settling civil rights disputes and also the one most likely to provide solutions acceptable to all parties.

-Several benefits derive from looking to the federal courts as the ultimate resort.
+solutions acceptable to all parties, Several benefits derive from looking to the federal courts as the ultimate resort.
 Most importantly, perhaps, the prospect of eventual court action would encourage all parties involved to abide by fundamental legal procedures.
 A

-&lt;sup>12 There is, for example, the issue of the timeliness of private District Court actions with reference to prior conciliation efforts, i.e., whether such efforts are directory or jurisdictional.
+13 There is, for example, the issue of the timeliness of private District Court actions with reference to prior conciliation efforts, i.e., whether such efforts are directory or jurisdictional.
 See, e.g., Dent v.
 St. Louis-San Francisco Ry.
 Co., 406 F. 2d 399 (5th Cir., 1969); Johnson v.
-Scaboard Coast Line R.R., 405 F. 2d 645 (4th Cir., 1969); and Choute v.
+Seaboard Coast Line R.R., 405 F. 2d 645 (4th Cir., 1969); and Choate v.
 Caterpillar Tractor Co., 402 F. 2d 357 (7th Cir., 1968).
 This issue is resolved by Subsection 3(e) of the Prouty Bill.

-precise statement of the charges against the company accused, for example, would therefore be necessary.
+precise statement of the charges against the company accused, for example, would therefore be necessary, by a petition to the appropriate court of appeals for enforcement.